-Represented by Alyssa Blyden & Vicky Kaaz.
+Represented by Tonya Thomas.
 CASA's programs provide professional advocacy services to children involved in court proceedings, safe visitation and exchange services to children and their families involved in domestic court proceedings and forensic interviews and ongoing advocacy and support for children who have experienced and/or witnessed crime.
-2017-18 fund amount \$9,152; 2018-19 fund request \$15,500; CDBG request as percent of budget 4.00%.
+2018-19 fund amount \$14,500; 2019-20 fund request \$15,500.